MicrosoftDocs/cpp-docs/docs/standard-library/chrono.md

 - `high_resolution_clock` is now a typedef for `steady_clock`
 In the Microsoft C++ implementation, `steady_clock::time_point` is now a `typedef` for `chrono::time_point<steady_clock>`.
 However, this isn't necessarily the case for other implementations.

-Time zones are changed over time by regional legislatures.
-Leap seconds are added by an international standards body.
+## Requirements

+**Header:** `<chrono>`

+Regional legislatures occasionally make changes to time zones.
 OS support for a database of these changes was added to Windows 10.

+An international standards body specifies when new leap seconds should be accounted for.
+A database of leap second updates was added to Windows 10.

 - Updates to the leap second database require Windows 10 version 1809 or later.
-- Time zone support requires `icu.dll`, which is provided by Windows 10 version 1903/19H1 or later.
+- Time zone support requires Windows 10 version 1903/19H1 or later.
 This requirement applies to both client and server operating systems.
-Windows Server 2019 is based on Windows 10 version 1809.
+Time zone support is available on Windows Server 2019 when the latest Windows updates are applied.

-Use of the time-zone facilities when running on older versions of Windows results in a runtime error.
+- Using the time-zone facilities on older versions of Windows results in a runtime error.

-## Requirements

-**Header:** `<chrono>`

 **Namespace:** `std`